 As mentioned previously, barcoding is essential practice for every electronics manufacturer during the component placement process.
 By scanning barcodes on components and reels, manufacturers can capture accessible comprehensive history of how each component was placed, the reels used, type of vendor, manufacturing batches and board mounting history by date and time.
-Manufacturers are also able to trace machine related defects, which eliminates mounting errors associated with wrong part placements allowing for no unscheduled downtime.
+Manufacturers are also able to trace machine-related defects, which eliminates mounting errors associated with wrong part placements allowing for no unscheduled downtime.

 Consolidating all data into one database and storing it on a server is vital for the track and traceability process.
 Big Data is all about collecting huge volumes of data from traditional and digital sources.
-These large volumes of data are generated on an on-going basis and are a very valuable source of information, which must be analysed in real-time to extract intelligence aimed at increasing efficiency or opening new business lines.
+These large volumes of data are generated on an on-going basis and are a very valuable source of information which must be analysed in real-time to extract intelligence aimed at increasing efficiency or opening new business lines.

 By utilising Nutek labelling equipment throughout the entire production cycles, manufacturers can connect to every circuit board in production.
-The Nutek laser marking system 3 series is designed to accurately mark PCB's within a production line or can be used as a stand alone cell.
+The Nutek laser marking system 3 series is designed to accurately mark PCBs within a production line or can be used as a stand alone cell.
 Every circuit board produced becomes a data generator to send information to your manufacturing execution system.
-Accurate tracking of raw materials and finished goods throughout production processes can increase production efficiency especially in critical high-volume identification challenges such as aerospace, defence, electronics, automotive and medical.
+Accurate tracking of raw materials and finished goods throughout production processes can increase production efficiency, especially in critical high-volume identification challenges such as aerospace, defence, electronics, automotive and medical.

 The three most common methods of labelling are:

 Once the PCBs are manufactured, an option to trace for defaults is by utilising AOI (Automated Optical Inspection).
-This enables operators to ensure their PCB’s have been built correctly without faults before they leave the production line.
+This enables operators to ensure their PCBs have been built correctly without faults before they leave the production line.
 AOI captures images of the PCBs and enables them to be saved and stored on a database.
-The advantages of data storage is the images of good boards, failures, optical images can be traced for future reference and recalled when needed.
+The advantages of data storage is that images of good boards, failures, optical images can be traced for future reference and recalled when needed.

 As we have mentioned by implementing a seamless, automated traceability process to your production line can be achieved and will provide you with endless benefits.
-Applying for ISO certifications that prove that you are trusted supplier can help you stand out from your competition.
-These certifications provide assurance that your company will adhere to the most rigorous quality standards in the industry marking it as a trusted provider.
+Applying for ISO certifications that prove that you are a trusted supplier can help you stand out from your competition.
+These certifications provide assurance that your company will adhere to the most rigorous quality standards in the industry, marking it as a trusted provider.